wagtail/wagtail/docs/contributing/developing.rst

 Setting up the Wagtail codebase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The preferred option is to install the correct version of Node using Node Version Manager (nvm), which will always align the version with the supplied  ``.nvmrc`` file in the root of the project.
-See nvm's `installation instructions <https://github.com/creationix/nvm>`_.
+The preferred option is to install the correct version of Node using `Node Version Manager (nvm) <https://github.com/creationix/nvm>`_ or `fnm <https://github.com/Schniz/fnm>`_, which will always align the version with the supplied  ``.nvmrc`` file in the root of the project.
 Alternatively, you can install `Node.js <https://nodejs.org/>`_ directly, ensure you install the version as declared in the project's root ``.nvmrc`` file.

 You will also need to install the **libjpeg** and **zlib** libraries, if you haven't done so already - see Pillow's `platform-specific installation instructions <https://pillow.readthedocs.org/en/latest/installation.html#external-libraries>`_.